5/2/2024

 Conference Call Coordinator

-Thanks, team.
-We'll go next to Jonathan Bentonhaus on Wichita Securities.
+Thank you.
+We'll go next to Jonathan Bettenhausen with Truist Securities.

 Hey, guys.
-Thanks for sharing my question.
-I'm on for Q2 this morning.
+Thanks for having my question.
+I'm on for a key to you this morning.
 I'm curious about your outlook on mid-year pricing.
-We had conversations with your customers about mid-years and I'm also wondering how much of that is baking to your guide.
+Have you had any conversations with your customers about mid-years?
+And I'm also wondering how much of that is baked into your guide.

 Tom Hill

-Yeah, I'd start off with saying that I think the fundamentals in pricing remain very good and very healthy.
-As you saw, we had a solid start in Q1 with prices a little north of 10 percent.
+Yeah, I would start off with saying that I think the fundamentals in pricing remain very good and very healthy.
+As you saw, we had a solid start in Q1 with prices a little north of 10%.
 That was really across every market.
-And so it's a really good start and supports our full year guidance.
+And so it's a really good start and supports our full-year guidance.
 Mid-year price increases are not in our guidance at this point.
 We're having those mid-year price discussions right now, so it's a little too early to call.
 Remember that mid-years will be good for 2024, but they're going to be even better for 2025.
-So our teams are working really hard on this and I think I'm sure they'll deliver.
+So our teams are working really hard on this, and I think I'm sure they'll deliver.
 The most important thing, though, I think is that the fundamentals for pricing remain very healthy.
-And so I think when it comes to mid-years, we'll revisit pricing guidance in August and give you an update.
+And so I think when it comes to mid years, we'll revisit pricing guidance in August and give you an update.

 Senior Vice President and Chief Financial Officer

 And one more thought on price.
 You know, we always like to point out how important it is to remember that regardless of what the level of pricing is, the key is really how much price we're able to take to the bottom line.
-In the first quarter, we achieved 10 percent improvement in cash gross profit per ton and some aggregate margin expansion even given the lower volume quarter due to the weather.
+In the first quarter, We achieved 10% improvement in cash gross profit per ton and some aggregate margin expansion, even given the lower volume quarter due to the weather.
 Overall, gross margin also improved by 140 basis points and adjusted EBITDA margin expanded as well.
-So importantly, we expect this margin expansion to continue and to improve further through the balance of the year.
+So importantly, you know, we expect this margin expansion to continue and to improve further through the balance of the year.

 Jamie